Key takeaways

 - Clutter: Packaged orders no longer clutter work surfaces around the shipping station.

-- Lost packages: All packages stay organized instead of sitting in precarious piles.
+- Lost packages: All packages stay organised instead of sitting in precarious piles.

 - Shipping delays: Shipments are ready to load when the courier arrives for pickup.